luanamartinsdev/i18n-react/README.md

 1) npm install react-i18next i18next --save
 2) npm install i18next-http-backend i18next-browser-languagedetector --save
-3) create a i18n.js file on the src
+3) create a i18n.js file on the src with implementation that is in this file
-4) import your file i18n.js in the app page
+4) import your i18n.js file in the app page with implementation that is in this file
 5) create a folder locales with folders pt and en with file translation.json
-6) create a page login.tsx
+6) create a page login.tsx with implementation that is in this file
 7) installation react router dom : npm i react-router-dom
 8) pass the router /login in the app.tsx page